 …The little things REALLY DO make a difference!

-…our Suite, in the picture above, was the second smallest suite onboard at 376 square feet, and it was impressively roomy (you can see our videos & more details of the various staterooms here) Amenities it included:
+…our Suite, in the picture above, was the second smallest suite onboard at 376 square feet, and it was impressively roomy! (you can see our video of our room & videos of the various Suites here)

 a large walk in closet